Stucky (fandom): Analysis and impact

 The popularity of Stucky in fandom has been widely commented on by mainstream pop culture and entertainment sources.
-In Tumblr's annual rankings of the most popular ships of the year (as measured by number of reblogs), Stucky placed 17th in 2014, 9th in 2015, 8th in 2016, 10th in 2018, 16th in 2019, and 18th in 2020.
-As of April 2025, over 60,000 Stucky fan works have been published on Archive of Our Own.
+In Tumblr's annual ranking of the most popular ships of the year (as measured by number of reblogs), Stucky first appeared in 2014 ranked 17th and peaked in 2016 as the 8th most popular ship on the platform.
+(Note: Stucky additionally placed 9th in 2015, 10th in 2018, 16th in 2019, 18th in 2020, 11th in 2021, 30th in 2022, and 73rd in 2023.)
+As of January 2026, over 70,000 Stucky fan works have been published on the fan work repository Archive of Our Own (AO3), making it both the most popular Marvel ship on the website and one of the most popular ships on the website overall.
+The 2018 novel Game Changer by Rachel Reid, later adapted into the 2025 television series Heated Rivalry, was first published in an adapted form as Stucky fanfiction on AO3.

 #GiveCaptainAmericaABoyfriend

 In May 2016, Twitter user Jess Salerno tweeted "#givecaptainamericaaboyfriend" in response to a similar internet campaign around the hashtag #GiveElsaAGirlfriend, which focused on Elsa from the 2013 film Frozen.
 The hashtag became a viral trending topic on Twitter, and was widely covered by the mainstream press.
 While the hashtag was ostensibly organized around fans who wished to see Stucky made canon, both it and #GiveElsaAGirlfriend were also broadly concerned with the lack of LGBT characters in media properties owned by Disney, of which Marvel is a subsidiary.
 The LGBT rights organization GLAAD commented that the hashtag was "a sign that audiences are eager for significant LGBT characters in their superhero movies".

 The Hollywood Reporter cited #GiveCaptainAmericaABoyfriend as an example of how social media has altered the dynamic between creators and audiences, as the medium increases both visibility of fan discussions and the willingness of creators to respond to those discussions.
 The outlet further commented that #GiveCaptainAmericaABoyfriend "highlights demographic shifts that have yet to be reflected in the texts audiences are responding to", in reference to the popularity of Stucky relative to the lack of LGBT characters in superhero films.